Weiss DAC501

 HIGH CONNECTIVITY

-The DAC501 comes with digital inputs in numerous formats and has both balanced and unbalanced analog outputs.
+The Weiss DAC501 comes with digital inputs in numerous formats and has both balanced and unbalanced analog outputs.
 All standard sampling frequencies up to 384 kHz plus DSD x64 and x128 are supported.

 Furthermore, the unit functions as a preamp, headphone amp, and streamer (UPnP/ROON).